MorEnergy/K_Means_Clustering/README.md

 # K_Means_Clustering

 This repository contains an example of implementing the K-means clustering algorithm in Python using scikit-learn.
-The code demonstrates how to cluster data points and visualize the clustering results.
+The code demonstrates how to cluster data points and visualise the clustering results.

 ## Table of Contents
 - [Description](#description)